30 March – 7 April 2018

 A typical voyage is illustrated below, but please note that ports and destinations may be subject to change due to unpredictable weather conditions.
 The captain aboard will determine the final itinerary regarding weather forecasts.
 Please do not worry if we deviate from the original plan, because it just means that we will most likely visit another beautiful area.
 We ask for your understanding in this matter.

-Sailing Scotland: On Friday the 14th of April around 18:00 PM we wish you a warm welcome aboard the ‘Flying Dutchman’ in Amsterdam, the capital of the Netherlands.
+Sailing trip Amsterdam- Scotland: On Friday around 18:00 PM we welcome you aboard the ‘Flying Dutchman’ in Amsterdam, the capital of the Netherlands.
 After a nice dinner altogether, the captain will give an introduction and the voyage planning, while you can enjoy a nice malt whisky ‘on the house’.
-As a surprise the captain will give a performance with his band ‘Slainge’.
+As a surprise the captain will maybe give a performance with his band ‘Slainge’.

 Dag 2 & 3: Crossing the North Sea to Whitby